arm61/BornAgain-website/content/documentation/scripting/detectors/spherical-detector/index.md

 ## Spherical detector

-This shape of detector represents a portion of a sphere, defined by the range of $\phi$ and $\alpha$ angles as shown in the plot below.
+This shape of detector represents a portion of a sphere, defined by the range of $\varphi$ and $\alpha$ angles as shown in the plot below.
 The sphere has its center located at the origin of the sample coordinate system.

 {{< figscg src="spherical_detector.png" width="500" class="center">}}